Eli-J-Paris/Launch_6490/Tourism/README.md

 3. Imagine you are explaining how to create a resource to a co-worker.
 How would you describe how the controller action `Create` works?

 4. In our State creation functionality - what would happen if a user did not enter an Abbreviation before submitting the form?
+An Abbreivation would not be returned and added to the database

 ## Rubric